runemadsen/introduction-to-processing/README.md

 * What is a function?
 * Calling vs. defining
 * Exercise: Make a `house` function that draws a house
+* Return values
+* Exercise: Make a function that divides two numbers
 * Parameters
 * Exercise: Make a function that draws a house.
+You pass in the x and y of the house.
 Use it to draw it 3 different places.
 * Exercise: Make a function that draws a hittest button.
 Use it to draw 3 buttons with different labels

 ### Repetition

 * `for` loops
     - `for`
     - Show Paul Rand examples from Form
     - Exercise: Draw a row of rectangles across the screen
     - Exercise: Make the 4th rectangle another color